stumpc5/chess960/README.md

 # Acknowledgements

+* This README was automatically filled with the data.
 * The experiments were conducted using large computers at both involved universities.
 * The authors thank Nathan Chapelier-Laget and Alexander Ivanov for useful discussions.